A surrogate model for studying random field energy release rates in 2D brittle fractures: Introduction

+This article proposes the use of a Gaussian random field with a Mat\'ern covariance function to model the spatial non-homogeneity of the energy release rate $G_c$.
+Inclusion of non-homogeneity transforms the scalar $G_c$ into a random field, significantly increasing model complexity.
+A Monte Carlo study would be unfeasible without a fast and reliable surrogate model.
+In turn, we propose using a computationally cheaper surrogate model that allows multiple simulations of crack propagation under Monte Carlo samples of the Gaussian random field that governs $G_c$.
+This method will permit the examination of the resulting probability distribution of fracture trajectories and load-displacement curves.

-In this article, we propose to employ a Gaussian random field with a Mat\'ern covariance matrix to model spatial non-homogeneity of the energy release rate $G_c$.
-We also propose to use a weighted-variational approach as a surrogate model for the hybrid phase-field model to expedite evaluations of the phase-field brittle fracture when we consider the energy release rate $G_C$ as a Gaussian random field.
-Our proposal of the weighted-variational model, for the selected examples, provide reasonable surrogate simulations to the hybrid phase-field model, reducing execution times by 90\%.
-To solve the equations of the variational and phase-field models, we implement a code in Python with the open-source finite element software FEniCS, following previous researches in ~\cite{HIRSHIKESH_2019} and~\cite{TANNE_2018}.
+Our proposal is to utilize a weighted-variational technique as an affordable surrogate model to enable Monte Carlo analyses of fracture paths, particularly when we assume that the energy release rate $G_C$ is distributed as a Gaussian random field.
+The surrogate model proposed in this paper is based on partially converged solutions of the well-established variational phase-field fracture model presented in \cite{BOURDIN_2000}, and provides reasonable surrogate simulations to substitute the hybrid phase-field model, reducing execution times by 90\% for the selected examples.
+The weighted-variational and hybrid phase-field model equations are solved by implementing a code in Python with the open-source finite element software FEniCS as in ~\cite{TANNE_2018} and ~\cite{HIRSHIKESH_2019}.

-The paper is organized as follows: Section \ref{sec:2} presents an overview of the variational and phase-field mathematical models.
-In section \ref{sec:3}, the formulation of the Gaussian random field of the energy release rate with Mat\'ern covariance matrix is presented.
-Details of the implementation in FEniCS of the mathematical approaches are presented in Section \ref{sec:4}.
-In Section \ref{sec:5}, we present the solution of the standard boundary value problems to validate the implementation in FEniCS, we show simulations using the Gaussian random fields for $G_c$, and we present an application of our proposal of surrogate model in a laboratory experiment.
-Finally, a conclusion of this work is presented in Section \ref{sec:6}.
+The paper is organized as follows: Section \ref{sec:2} presents an overview of the hybrid phase-field and weighted-variational mathematical models.
+Details of the FEniCS implementation of both models are presented in Section \ref{sec:4}.
+In section \ref{sec:3}, the formulation of the Gaussian random field to model the energy release rate using a Mat\'ern covariance matrix is presented.
+In Section \ref{sec:5}, we present the solution of the standard boundary value problems to validate the implementation in FEniCS.
+We also show simulations using the Gaussian random fields for $G_c$, and present comparisons of our proposed surrogate model with a laboratory experiment.
+A comprehensive Monte Carlo study is presented, simulating 500 crack trajectories, to estimate quantiles of the crack probability distribution and load-displacement curves.
+Finally, a discussion of the paper is presented in Section \ref{sec:6}.